 Confirm our standing in the sight of God;

 We are all infused with the notion that nothing is free.
 What we want, we have to work for.
 The Bible is full of law and full of demands to keep it.
 So, we strive to keep it, for we believe that in striving there is gain.

-We use obedience to Biblical law, to confirm, maintain and progress our Christian life.
+We use our obedience to Biblical law, to confirm, maintain and progress our Christian life.
 We would never suggest that a person is saved by obedience to the law.
 What a stupid idea!
 We often suggest Roman Catholics believe that, we Protestants don't.
 Mind you, Roman Catholics don't believe such nonsense, but then Protestant insecurity often promotes a good dose of "tyke" bashing from time to time.
 No! obedience is something a Christian does in response to their salvation in Christ.
 So, we put our trust in Jesus for our salvation, and go forward in obedience.
-"Trust and obey", remember?
+"Trust and obey", remember!